foundersandcoders/xhr-workshop/README.md

 # XHR workshop (60 minutes)

-In this workshop we will build a small web app that allows users to search for GIFs by a word or phrase.
+In this workshop we will build a small web app that allows users to search for GIFs by a word or phrase and gets a list of GIFs.
 We will use:
 - an HTTP GET request
 - DOM manipulation.